 You could also dust the low carb cake with powdered sweeter.

-If you want to go the whole nine yards, make a cream cheese frosting or a buttercream frosting (see recipe suggestion in the recipe notes below).
+If you want to go the whole nine yards, make the cream cheese frosting from my keto cupcakes or make a buttercream frosting.

 Or how about a quick chocolate ganache?
-Melt 1 bar (100g) of chocolate and stirring in 3 tbsp of double / heavy cream and 4 tbsp powdered sweetener.
+Melt 1 bar (100g) of chocolate and stirring in 3 tablespoon of double / heavy cream and 4 tablespoon powdered sweetener.

-You could serve this cake with a dollop of whipped cream or a scoop of sugar free vanilla ice cream.
+You could serve this cake with a dollop of sugar free whipped cream or a scoop of sugar free ice cream.

 I used a 20 cm / 8 inch springform in this recipe.
 If you only have a standard size 25 cm / 9 inch springform, your chocolate keto cake will be a little flatter, but it still works fine.
 You may need to reduce the baking time by 5 minutes.
 Simply check after 25 minutes if the middle of the cake feels firm to the touch.

-Store this sugar free cake in the fridge for 5-6 days.
+Store this keto cake in the fridge for 5-6 days.
 Be sure to keep it in an airtight container.
 Let the cake come to room temperature before serving.

-You can also freeze this Keto chocolate cake.
+Sugar free chocolate cake freezes well.
+Freeze is pre-sliced for up to 3 months.
 Simply defrost it in the fridge for 48 hours or on the counter for 24 hours.

 - Sugar Free Low Carb Chocolate Birthday Cake

 - Keto Chocolate Cheesecake